 All I got to say is Rhinos…Rhinos.
 Marvel does this in every one of their movies and this one is by far the best.

-Every once in a few years Hollywood gives us the diversity that we yearn for and they finally got it right.
+Every once in a while Hollywood gives us the diversity that we yearn for and they finally got it right.
 One would have no problem taking the whole family to see the movie.
-Remember this is a Marvel/Disney movie and I wouldn’t be surprised if Disney starts immediately building a Wakanda Park at one of its theme parks in the near future.
-Just as Tony Starks the Iron Man was the first face of Marvel’s cinematic universe, T’Challa, Black Panther could easily be its face in the future.
+Remember this is a Marvel/Disney movie and I would not be surprised if Disney starts immediately building a Wakanda park at one of its theme parks in the near future.
+Just as Tony Starks Iron Man was the first face of Marvels cinematic universe, T’Challa, Black Panther could easily be its new face in the future.

 Marvel has done it again.